Self-guided tour

 The Spirit Case has been created from building materials that were once part of the building and bear a rich history and symbolic connection to the former hospital – supporting and sheltering those who worked and were treated there.
 We are giving them new life as an artwork – another aspect of transformation.

-Scottish slates from the roof and Baltic Pine from the original floor joists, as well as timber from an elm tree that once stood in the hospital grounds.
-A piece of the hospital’s sandstone and original nails also form part of the object.
-For more information see the interpretation panel on the wall to the right and visit the website.
+The object is made from Scottish slates (which originally formed part of the roof), Baltic Pine and nails (taken from an original floor joist), timber (from an elm tree that once stood in the hospital grounds) and a piece of curved sandstone (possibly a door or window lintel).
+For more information see the interpretation panel on the wall to the right and visit the website

 The set of donor boards on the landing to the south of the Spirit Case includes families who lost loved ones and made donations in their memory.
 Can you spot any familiar places?